 All the combinations $t_f^$ and $t_m^$ that simultaneously satisfy the system generated by the two first-order conditions (2) are solutions to the welfare maximization problem.
+In the vignettes, either the male or the female partner proposes how to share household chores inside the couple and respondents to the representative survey are asked to judge the behavior of the partner who is proposing the chores' allocation.
+Note that the partner proposing the allocation is irrelevant in the present model because we are considering a unitarian couple where partners jointly maximize the function W.

-We assume that the following three allocations, described in Vignette Part-Time and Vignette Full-Time, satisfy the system of the two first-order conditions expressed by (2):
+We assume that the following three allocations, described in both Vignette Part-Time and Vignette Full-Time, satisfy the system of the two first-order conditions expressed by (2):